Romgaz: National

 The production and storage of natural gas is realised by around 3,600 rigs and 20 compression stations.
-Romgaz owns a total of 153 commercial reservoirs located in Transylvania, Moldavia and Muntenia with around 75% or 114 being located in Transylvania especially in Mureş and Sibiu counties.
+Romgaz owns a total of 153 commercial reservoirs located in Transylvania, Moldavia, and Muntenia with around 75% or 114 being located in Transylvania especially in Mureș and Sibiu counties.
 The company produced in 2009 5.76 cubic kilometers of natural gas and expects a 5% decrease in production for 2010 to around 5.65 cubic kilometers.
-The company operates several large natural gas fields like Bazna, Brodina, Caragele, Copşa Mică, Deleni, Filitelnic, Grădiştea, Laslău Mare, Mamu, Roman-Secuieni, Şamşud, Sărmaşel, Sighişoara and Zau de Câmpie with combined reserves exceeding 4.351 TCF (112 km³).
+The company operates several large natural gas fields like Bazna, Brodina, Caragele, Copșa Mică, Deleni, Filitelnic, Grădiștea, Laslău Mare, Mamu, Roman-Secuieni, Șamșud, Sărmașel, Sighișoara, and Zau de Câmpie, with combined reserves exceeding 4.351 TCF (112 km3).

 Romgaz has established partnerships with different companies in a total of 15 petroleum concessions based in Romania.
 The company has joint-ventures with Wintershall in the exploration and development of the RG 03 Transilvania South Block, with Falcon Oil & Gas in the exploitation of the Brodina and Cuejdiu Blocks, with Amromco Energy in the rehabilitation of 11 gas fields and with Schlumberger for the rehabilitation of Laslău Mare gas field.

 In 2017, total revenue for natural gas production and supply were $858 million (RON 3,604.96 million), representing a 32.6 percent increase in total income compared to 2016.